mjordan/islandora_bagit_complex/README.md

 Install as usual, see [this](https://drupal.org/documentation/install/modules-themes/modules-7) for further information.

+## Configuration

+When enabled, this module adds a set of checkboxes labeled "Complex objects" to Islandora BagIt's admin settings form.
+Select the content models for which you want descendent objects created.

 ## Usage

 This module has no user interface; instead, it changes the default behavior of the Islandora BagIt module.
 If enabled, when a user creates a Bag for a complex object (compound, book, or newspaper, or newspaper issue), this module will automaticall generate Bags for the object's descendents using the configuration parameters defined for the Islandora BagIt module.